awsdocs/amazon-s3-userguide/doc_source/AuthUsingTempFederationToken.md

   10. }
   ```

   The policy allows the IAM user to request temporary security credentials and access permission only to list your AWS resources\.
-For more information about how to create an IAM user, see [Creating Your First IAM User and Administrators Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
+For more information about how to create an IAM user, see [Creating Your IAM user User and Administrators Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
 + Use the IAM user security credentials to test the following example\.
 The example sends authenticated request to Amazon S3 using temporary security credentials\.
 The example specifies the following policy when requesting temporary security credentials for the federated user \(User1\), which restricts access to listing objects in a specific bucket \(`YourBucketName`\)\.
 You must update the policy and provide your own existing bucket name\.

   ```